umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Manual-Upgrades/Manual-CMS-upgrade.md

 ## Run the upgrade locally

-When you are upgrading the new version of Umbraco with your clone of the Umbraco Cloud project, follow these steps to complete the upgrade:
+When you are done updating the nuget packages as mentioned above, follow these steps to complete the upgrade and verify that everything is working as expected before you push the changes to your Umbraco Cloud project

 * Run the project locally
 * When the project spins up, you'll be prompted to log in to verify the upgrade